Pfizer says Europe undermining drug innovation

 Since Germany is one of Europe's wealthiest countries, Read questioned whether referencing its prices to Greek or Polish levels would offer drugmakers a fair return.

-Asked whether such discussions should take place as part of World Trade Organisation talks, he said they were not on the agenda at the moment, but probably should be.
+Asked whether such discussions should take place as part of World Trade Organization talks, he said they were not on the agenda at the moment, but probably should be.